newlandpe/discord-xauth-integration/README.md

    This command runs the server and bot in the background.

 2. **Register Application Metadata:**
-   Run the following command in the bot's CLI.
+   Run the following command from your terminal.
 This only needs to be done once.
    ```
-   register-metadata
+   node app.js register-metadata
    ```

 3. **Register Discord Commands:**
-   Run the following command in the bot's CLI:
+   Run the following command from your terminal:
    ```
-   register-discord-commands
+   node app.js register-discord-commands
    ```
    This will register the application's slash commands with Discord.